uwblueprint/intro_to_backend_development_in_python/README.md

-# Intro to Backend Development in Python
+# Blueprint Workshops: Intro to Backend Development in Python
 **Presented by: George Ke and Abhijeet Prasad**

 Hi there!
 Please do the following pre-reqs below before the workshop so we can get started right away!
 Feel free to message us if you have any issues.
 Also like our [Facebook Page](https://www.facebook.com/uwblueprint/) and check out our [website](https://www.uwblueprint.org/)!